nlemoing/resume-generator/articles/nyc-biking.md

 2nd Avenue has a separated bike line as well, although this one inexplicably cuts out between 34th and 46th.
 The 12-block stretch *sans-bike-lane* was consistently the most stressful and unpleasant part of my day.
 The road is uneven and pockmarked by potholes; both flat tires I got while in the city were a direct consequence of this stretch of road.
-The disappearance of the bike lane is sudden and unexpected, throwing unwitting cyclists in the middle of a --TODO-word for clusterfuck-- of lane-changing vehicles trying desperately to make a left turn onto the Queensboro bridge and willing to go through anyone in their path in order to make it happen.
+The disappearance of the bike lane is sudden and unexpected, throwing unwitting cyclists into a sea of lane-changing vehicles trying desperately to make a left turn onto the Queensboro bridge and willing to go through anyone in their path in order to make it happen.
 Surprisingly, my girlfriend's route was more pleasant despite it taking her directly through Times Square.
 2nd Avenue's only redeeming quality was that its lawlessness allowed for some absolutely blistering times; normally I could count on being home less than 15 minutes after leaving the office.